JimmySolis/PasswordGen/README.md

   // 3.
 Make availible lowerCase, upperCase, numeric, and/or special characters.✅
   // 4.
 Have the option to select multiple types of characters or just a single type. ✅
   // 5.
 Have the password displyed in an alert or on the page. ✅

+  var alphabet = [...("abcdefghijklmnopqrstuvwxyz")] This is another way to write out the alphabet out with out having to type it out.
+Spead operator pulls the values in the string and separates it.